24westcolorado/practmach_proj/project_writeup.md

 ## Prediction

-Use a Random Forest classification algorithm to predict the classes of the of sample from the features.
-Train the classification algorithm using 10-fold cross-validation with 5 repitions.
-Use 10 trees in the random forest algorithm.
+We use a Random Forest classification algorithm to predict the classes of the of sample from the features.
+The training if the classification algorithm uses 10-fold cross-validation with 5 repitions and varies the variable mtry from 2 to 25.
+Additionally, we vary the number of trees used in the model from 5 to 15.
+The caret and rf packages are used for the training and random forest implementation, respectively.

 ```r